Frequently Asked Questions

 This differs from fix & flip renovation costs, which often include more premium finishes to maximize resale value.

-Rent Rank is specifically designed to evaluate rental investment potential:
+Deal Score for rental properties is specifically designed to evaluate rental investment potential:

 - Calculated using rent yield, cash flow potential, and rental market strength